 Citations & Violations — Inspections that bear violations and citations are not only costly and rack up CSA points, but they are a big red flag when it comes to evaluating driver performance.
 Needless to say, keeping track of citations and violations is an important metric to consider for your awards program.

 Telematics & Camera Alerts — Getting real-time, in-cab behavioral alerts is a powerful indicator of driver performance.
 Including these triggers, like speeding or harsh braking, can significantly enhance your visibility into driver behavior and provide positive incentives for safe driving habits.
 Including these alerts into a safety program can be difficult, since you need to account for noise in the data and find the right balance in their use.

 Before you embark on a new Safety Award Program, be sure to consider how you plan on tracking your fleet’s safety events.
 Combining data from internal spreadsheets and each of your 3rd party systems can be tedious, but it’s critical to the success of your Safety Awards.
 You can learn more about how to integrate your data sources with simple-to-use tools, like the Idelic Safety Suite, to get better insights into your safety operations and more clarity and understanding around the unsafe behaviors of your drivers.

 Step 4: Define and Implement your Safety Awards

 The number of awards that work as incentives for your company is only limited to the creativity of the Safety Managers.
-For those using the Idelic Safety Suite to track and automate your safety awards, simply click on the awards tab to see your current award recipients.
-You can see a demo of how fleets are automating these awards here.
+For those using the Idelic Safety Suite to track and generate a list of your safety award winners, simply click on the awards tab to see your current award recipients.
+You can see a demo of how fleets are running their awards programs here.

 For those just getting started, here are a few awards that have given our customers great results: